Human intelligence: Insufficiency of measurement via IQ

-Such intelligences, if they exist and are considered "intelligent", could be very different from human intelligences.
-Research may e.g. investigate differences between different types or profiles or aspects of intelligences, such as between modern humans and archaic humans.

 Intelligence across cultures

 Psychologists have shown that the definition of human intelligence is unique to the culture that one is studying.
 Robert Sternberg is among the researchers who have discussed how one's culture affects the person's interpretation of intelligence, and he further believes that to define intelligence in only one way without considering different meanings in cultural contexts may cast an investigative and unintentionally egocentric view on the world.
 To negate this, psychologists offer the following definitions of intelligence: